GEAR-2012/Knowledge-Test/README.md

-This is just a General Knowledge Test template made with javascript.
+# This is just a General Knowledge Test template made with javascript.
+## Powered by jQuery.
+Have fun!